MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Service fees encompass the charges associated with specific services offered by an organization.
 In Dynamics 365 this process involves defining and maintaining service fees involve setting the cost structures for different types of services.
 This includes considerations such as material costs, labor, and overhead.
 Clear and accurate service fee management is essential for establishing competitive yet profitable pricing.

+### Service Level Agreement (SLA)

+A contractual agreement specifying the level of service, performance, and availability guaranteed by a service provider, such as Microsoft for Dynamics 365.

 ### Service location

 In field service scenarios where frontline workers travel to perform service work, the service location defines the location where the work is performed.
 A service customer can have many service locations.
 In Dynamics 365 Field Service, you specify the service location in the **Service Location** field.